CalebKornegay/COSC469/README.md

-# COSC 469 Anti-Phishin Browser Extension (APeBEhavior)
+# COSC 469 Anti-Phishin Browsin-Extension (APeBEhavior)

 We are trying to stop people from getting phished using ape methods.